 Companies that produce what they sell know well they must understand product costs accurately and in detail.
 This kind of information is essential for planning operations, pricing, and evaluating business margins.
 For product cost data, management relies on the firm’s cost accountants.
 But how, precisely, do the accountants develop this information?

-Why Adopt Activity Based Costing?
+Why Adopt Activity-Based Costing?

-- Identify products that are truly unprofitable.
+- Identifies products that are truly unprofitable.

-- Reveal truly unnecessary costs that can be eliminated.
+- Reveals truly unnecessary costs for elimination.